List of awards and nominations received by Usher: Billboard Year-End Chart Awards

+Black Music & Entertainment Walk of Fame

+The Black Music & Entertainment Walk of Fame, located in Atlanta, Georgia, was inaugurated in January 2021.
+The monument aims to honor African Americans and Black people globally for their accomplishments in entertainment.
+Situated in the historic Downtown Atlanta area, the Walk of Fame graces the sidewalks of Martin Luther King, Jr. Drive and Northside Drive.

 Pensado Awards

 The Dave Pensado Awards is an annual awards held in Los Angeles, California.

 People Choice Awards, USA

 The People's Choice Awards is an annual awards show recognizing the people and the work of popular culture.

 Piaf Awards

 The Piaf Awards is a part of an annual the festival every year in the spring.